askoufis/dotfiles/README.md

 ## Known issues/bugs

 - On MacOS, a warning starting with `BUG in find_stowed_path?
 Absolute/relative mismatch between Stow dir` is showed when stowing/unstowing folders.
-According to [this issue], the error is mostly harmless, and should be addressed in future versions stow.
+According to [this issue], the error is mostly harmless, and should be addressed in future versions of stow.

 [this issue]: https://github.com/aspiers/stow/issues/65